- This event has passed.

 In 2024, Age Friendly South Portland received an AARP Challenge Grant to work on emergency resilience.
 Partnering with the South Portland Housing Authority (SPHA), they have provided residents with information, training, and go-bags.
 Building on the success of onsite training at all SPHA buildings, Age Friendly South Portland has held numerous public education events, launched follow-up projects, and obtained additional funding from the Governor’s Cabinet on Aging.

-Together, our speakers will provide an overview of a variety of ways that Mainers can prepare themselves and their communities in the event of an emergency.
+Together, our speakers provided an overview of a variety of ways that Mainers can prepare themselves and their communities in the event of an emergency.